scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 * The chart version can be obtained from `helm search repo scalar-labs` output
 * `helm ls -a` command can be used to list currently installed releases.
 * You should confirm the load-audit-schema deployment has been completed with `kubectl get pods -o wide` before installing Scalar auditor.
+* Follow the [Maintain Scalar DL Pods](./MaintainPods-1.md) for maintaining Scalar DL pods with Helm.

 ## Step 4.
 Monitor the cluster

-You can follow step 6 in the [Deploy Scalar DL on Azure](ManualDeploymentGuideScalarDLOnAzure.md#step-6-monitor-the-cluster) guide to enable the monitor service.
+Follow step 6 in the [Deploy Scalar DL on Azure](./ManualDeploymentGuideScalarDLOnAzure.md#step-6-monitor-the-cluster) guide to enable the monitor services.

 ## Step 5.
 Checklist for confirming Scalar DL Auditor deployments